ValAug/Advance_AWSVPC_Terraform/README.md

 * You must have Terraform installed

 # Cautions
-* As an AWS best practice, grant this code least privilege, or only the permissions required to perform a task.
+* As an AWS best practice, grant this project least privilege, or only the permissions required to perform a task.
 For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *AWS Identity and Access Management
-  User Guide*.
+  User Guide*
 * This code has been tested in us-east-1 AWS Regions only.
-However it should work in any other region.
+However it should work in any other region
-* Running this code might result in charges to your AWS account.
+* Running this code might result in charges to your AWS account
 * This project will be adding more services

 # Running the code